Substance use

 Bring the basics.

 Naloxone is a prescription medication used to reverse an opioid overdose.
-It usually works within 3-5 minutes and, depending on the device, is effective when sprayed in the nose or injected in a muscle.
+It usually works within 3-5 minutes and, depending on the device, is effective when sprayed in the nose or injected into a muscle.

 Tobacco prevention

-Designed to cater to you.
-We are here to provide you with tools, resources, contacts, links and additional information that you may need to quit tobacco.
+Designed to cater to you, we are here to provide you with tools, resources, contacts, links, and additional information that you may need to quit tobacco.

-Get free tools like nicotine patches and gum, to make quitting easier.
-Don't let sleek designs and unique flavors cloud your judgment, vaping is still addictive.
+Get free tools like nicotine patches and gum to make quitting easier.
+Don't let sleek designs and unique flavors cloud your judgment; vaping is still addictive.

 Alcohol use and alcoholism